Clinton County Courts

 Historical Notes Compiled by the Honorable Carson V. Brown

-J. Michael Williamson (President Judge)
+J. Michael Williamson (Senior Judge)

 Born in Lock Haven, Pennsylvania on August 16, 1942; the son of John G. and Elizabeth Lubrecht Williamson both lifetime residents of Clinton County.